Understanding the Australian payments landscape

 High internet penetration (96%, making Australia the 18th most connected country in the world), widespread smartphone usage, and a tech-savvy population are also driving the e-commerce boom in the country.

 Australia is the 12th largest e-commerce market in the world.
-It’s ahead of countries such as Brazil, with a population seven times bigger, and Italy, with a population three times bigger.
+It’s ahead of countries such as Brazil, which has a population seven times bigger, and Italy, whose population is three times bigger.
 And the market revenue is forecast to grow by 9.1% CAGR, reaching USD 75,184 million by 2028.

 As Australians’ purchasing behaviours evolve, so do their preferences for payment methods that best meet their needs for ease of use, speed, security, and reduced costs.